rusefi/rusefi_documentation/Medium-band-oxygen.md

 blue wire: signal positive

-two black: heater, does not matter which one is which one
+two black: heater, does not matter which one is which one. +12v, 3A